LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/encoding_1.rst

 ``'UTF-32LE'``, ``'UTF-32BE'``, ``'Shift_JIS'``, and ``'EUC-JP'``.
 Be
-sure to use an encoding supported by the chosen back-end Prolog compiler (whose adapter file must define a table that translates between the Logtalk and Prolog-specific atoms that represent each supported encoding).
+sure to use an encoding supported by the chosen back-end Prolog compiler (whose adapter file must define a table that translates between the Logtalk and Prolog specific atoms that represent each supported encoding).
 When writing portable code that cannot be expressed using ASCII, ``'UTF-8'`` is usually the best choice.